Long Island Postnuptial Lawyers

-If you didn’t get a prenuptial agreement before you got married, it’s in your best interest to set up a postnuptial agreement with your spouse.
+If you didn’t get a prenuptial agreement before you got married, it’s in your interest to set up a postnuptial agreement with your spouse.

 Postnuptial agreements are easy enough to understand, since they work exactly the same as prenuptial agreements, the only difference being whether you set up the agreement before or after your marriage.
 This means that your postnuptial agreement has the same rules and restrictions as a prenuptial agreement, and a court could also throw it out if it isn’t done properly.

 That’s why it’s crucial for you to consult with a postnuptial attorney both when you initially set up the agreement with your spouse and should you ever get divorced and need to go to court.

 Why do you need a postnuptial attorney to handle your agreement?
 There are several requirements for the agreement that your attorney can ensure you fulfill.

 One of the most common reasons courts throw out postnuptial agreements is because they’re not fair towards both parties.
 This is true whether the unfairness was intentional or unintentional.
 For example, a postnuptial agreement that promised all the couple’s property to one party likely wouldn’t stand.

 It’s for this reason that both you and your spouse should have your own independent postnuptial attorneys representing you when you set up the agreement.
 This ensures that both of your interests are protected, and makes it far more likely that the agreement will be equitable.
 One attorney handling a postnuptial agreement can create a conflict of interest, and courts will look into the agreement more if there was only one attorney involved.

 Consideration is a legal term which means that each party must give something up when it receives something.
 This is another way to ensure that the agreement is fair.
 When dividing assets, this could mean that one party gives up their right to the house in exchange for a certain sum of money.